 Build and Keep Good Relations with Your Tenants

 After you have been able to rent out your property to good tenants, you should put effort into keeping them happy.
 Your cash flow drops – and even becomes negative – every time you have to deal with a vacancy and a turnover.
 It shouldn’t take too much to retain your renters, while the efforts will definitely pay off.
 Simply be friendly and understanding; check up on your tenants on a regular basis without being intrusive; listen to your renters and provide for their reasonable demands; and maintain your property on time.
 Falling behind on any needed repair works will not only compromise your relationship with your tenants but will also result in an expensive renovation.
 Thus, you should inspect your property regularly at a time convenient for your renters and fix up any new issues right away.

-The only way to make money from rental properties is to have positive cash flow.
+The only way to make money from rental properties is to have a positive cash flow.
 This means that your rental income exceeds your expenses, leaving a profit for you to cash in every single month.
 While finding a positive cash flow investment property might sound challenging, it is feasible if you follow the steps outlined above.

 About the Author: Daniela Andreevska is Marketing Director at Mashvisor, a real estate analytics tool that helps real estate investors quickly find traditional and Airbnb investment properties.
 A research process that’s usually 3 months now can take 15 minutes.
-We provide all the real estate information in easy to understand visualizations.
+We provide all the real estate information in easy-to-understand visualizations.

 If you liked this article, subscribe to Rentometer's email newsletter to stay up-to-date on the latest trends in rental housing.